 Social recognition is a free, valuable way to give your top performers the credit they deserve.
 You can give a shout-out on social media, through email, on a bulletin board in the office, or by using your payroll and HR software.

 Give shout-outs for birthdays, work anniversaries, and any other personal accomplishments.
 Sometimes recognition for one accomplishment can be shown in multiple ways.
 For example, an Employee of the Month award is something employees will look forward to and work hard to earn.

 Use Actions More than Words

-If their idea isn’t logical or realistic -- explain why.
-If you think it’s a good idea, don’t just agree with them -- share their idea with upper management.
-If your employee raises a concern in the workplace -- give that concern to the correct person who can make a change to better the work environment.
+If their idea isn’t logical or realistic, explain why.
+If you think it’s a good idea, don’t just agree with them but share their idea with upper management.
+If your employee raises a concern in the workplace, give that concern to the correct person who can make a change to better the work environment.
 If an employee has shown the characteristics and skills needed to perform in a higher position, promote them.
-At the bare minimum, thank them for sharing their suggestion, give a logical explanation as to why you may or may not follow through with the idea and encourage them to continue to make suggestions.
+At the bare minimum, thank them for sharing their suggestion, give a logical explanation as to why you may or may not follow through with the idea, and encourage them to continue to make suggestions.

 Sometimes your top performers deserve more than just a shout-out or pat on the back.
 You can give a gift card, treat them to a nice dinner, buy them a coffee, or give them a raise or bonus.
 Some companies, as an example, award their top sales reps with a vacation for exceeding their sales goals.
 While this is not physical money in the employee’s pocket, they'll enjoy getting away from the office, feel appreciated for their hard work and effort, and get to bond with the team and management.